pierpaolosestito-dev/DNSAmplification/README.md

-This Proof-of-Concept[PoC] tool exploit DNS resolvers to perform an huge amplification attack against a specific Web Server (specifying its FQDN) or using IP address.
+This Proof-of-Concept[PoC] tool exploit DNS resolvers to perform an huge amplification attack against a specific Victim (specifying its IP).
 It hides the basic idea behind the attack.

 DNS Amplifications Attacks are performed by an attacker to increase the bandiwidth amount in order to sends a targeted potential victim.